BigRedBrent/CloudCoinDesktopPortable/CloudCoin Desktop Portable/Help.txt

 Download and install the latest version of the CloudCoin Desktop from here:
 https://cloudcoinconsortium.com/use.html

+You may find the settings files in the "Settings" folder, and the coin files in the "Wallets" folder.
 This script will not copy existing CloudCoin Desktop settings or coin files.
 The original files will not be altered in any way.

-To use the locally installed CloudCoin Desktop, select no when prompted to copy CloudCoin Desktop.
+To use the locally installed CloudCoin Desktop app, select no when prompted to copy the CloudCoin Desktop app.
-To copy CloudCoin Desktop to the portable folder after originally selecting not to,
+To copy CloudCoin Desktop app to the portable folder after originally selecting not to,
-simply delete the "CloudCoin Desktop" folder and run this script again.
+simply delete the "CloudCoin Desktop" folder, that is located in the same folder as this script, and run this script again.

 After CloudCoin Desktop is installed, run: "Start CloudCoin Desktop Portable.cmd"